Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/relationships/parents.rst

 To activate Armature Deform With Automatic Weights you must be in Object Mode or Pose Mode, then select all the Child Objects (usually Mesh Object Types) and lastly select the Armature Object;
-Once done press :kbd:`Ctrl-P` and select the Armature Deform With Automatic Weights from the Set Parent To pop-up dialog.
+Once done press :kbd:`Ctrl-P` and select the Armature Deform With Automatic Weights from the Set Parent To popup dialog.

-This method of parenting is certainly easier setup but it can often lead to Armatures which do not deform Child Objects in ways you would want, as Blender can get a little confused when it comes to determining which Bones should influence certain vertices when calculating Influence Weights for more complex armatures and Child Objects.
+This method of parenting is certainly easier setup but it can often lead to Armatures which do not deform Child Objects in ways you would want as Blender can get a little confused when it comes to determining which Bones should influence certain vertices when calculating Influence Weights for more complex armatures and Child Objects.
 Symptoms of this confusion are that when transforming the Armature Object in Pose Mode parts of the Child Objects don't deform as you expect; If Blender does not give you the results you require you will have to manually alter the Influence